C11 Super Citizen Schedule for 2012-2013

-Thank you to those who attended Tuesday’s Gold Rush meeting and to those who have already stepped up to help!
-We are still in need of several chairman positions; please consider if you (or you and a friend) would be willing to take one of these:
+Thank you to those who have already stepped up to help with Gold Rush!
+We are still in need of just two chair positions; please consider if you (or you and a friend) would be willing to take one of these:

 This week’s agenda included:Math

-Students will complete Chapter 6, Mexican California; test is Thursday, December 14.Reminders and Looking Ahead:
+Students will complete Chapter 6, Rocks and Minerals; science lab is Wednesday; chapter 6 test is Friday, January 19.Reminders and Looking Ahead:

 Welcome to second grade in G-30!
 I am so pleased to welcome you and your child to our classroom.
 I know that this will be a productive and rewarding school year for all of us.
 I am a firm believer in providing students with a safe, hard-working, loving classroom where they can feel in control of their own learning.
 I plan a curriculum that meets your child where they are academically and helps them to be self-guided learners.
 I hope to work together with you to create a successful learning experience for your child.

 For those of you I haven’t had the pleasure of meeting, allow me to tell you a little bit about myself.
 I grew up in a little city, nestled in the East Bay hills, named Orinda.
 I followed both of my parents’ footsteps and attended college at Chico State, where I received my bachelor’s degree in liberal studies as well as my teaching credential.
 I got hired at Graystone in my first interview out of college and have been teaching second grade ever since!
 For the last twelve years I have been Miss Chappelle.
 I got married last September and am beginning my first full year as Mrs. Bernhardt.
 My husband teaches math at Pioneer High School down the road.